Contents

 - mobility mobility

 Thanks to the UNITA Alliance, research mobility for doctoral students and researchers is facilitated at partner universities.
-Researchers and doctoral students wishing to carry out a mobility program at UNITA universities are free to apply throughout the year (compared with two application sessions per year for other universities).
+Researchers and doctoral students wishing to work at UNITA universities are free to apply throughout the year (compared with two application sessions per year for other universities).

 Financial assistance may also be granted in response to calls for proposals for research mobility, and priority is given to PhD students under joint supervision, including UNITA joint supervision.